Azure/azure-documentdb-java/bulkimport/Readme.txt

 ############################################################

 NOTE: for getting higher throughput:
-1) Set JVM heap size to a large enough number to avoid any memory issue in handling large number of documents
+1) Set JVM heap size to a large enough number to avoid any memory issue in handling large number of documents.
+   Suggested heap size: max(3GB, 3 * sizeof(all documents passed to bulk import in one batch))
-2) there is a preprocessing and warm up time and due that, you will get higher throughput for bulks with larger number of documents.
+2) there is a preprocessing and warm up time; due that you will get higher throughput for bulks with larger number of documents.
 So, if you want to import 10,000,000 documents, running bulk import 10 times on 10 bulk of documents each of size 1,000,000 is more preferable than running bulk import 100 times on 100 bulk of documents each of size 100,000 documents.

 an example for how to use the bulk import: https://github.com/Azure/azure-documentdb-java/blob/moderakh/bulkimport-implementation/bulkimport/src/test/java/com/microsoft/azure/documentdb/bulkimport/Sample.java